sdcondon/SCGraphTheory.Search/README.md

     getEstimatedCostToTarget: n => EuclideanDistance(n.Coords, mySpecificTargetNode.Coords));
 ```

 Searches are executed step-by-step via the `NextStep()` method of the [ISearch](/src/Search/Classic/ISearch{TNode,TEdge}.cs) interface.
-This (as opposed to having to synchronously execute a search to completion) is to maximise the flexibility with which potentially expensive searches can be executed.
-A `Complete()` extension method is defined though; which synchronously calls `NextStep()` until the search completes.
+This (as opposed to having to execute a search all the way to completion) is to maximise the flexibility with which potentially expensive searches can be executed.
+A `Complete()` extension method is defined though; which continuously calls `NextStep()` until the search completes.

 Notes:
 - All search algorithms expose details of visited edges via the `Visited` property.
 This does add a little to the memory footprint that is overhead if you don't need this information.
 The extra is relatively small though, since all of the algorithms require a quick way to determine if a node has already been visited anyway.
 Using a Dictionary (as opposed to a HashSet) for this is a relatively minor addition.